Finn-Reinders/Finn-Reinders.github.io/README.md

-Hello my name is Finn Reinders and this is my ambition project.
+Hello my name is Finn Reinders and this is my Shine project!